12beesinatrenchcoat/links/public/i/README.txt

 "apple-music.svg" is taken from Apple Music's Identity Guidelines (https://www.apple.com/itunes/marketing-on-music/identity-guidelines.html#apple-music-icon).

+"etterna.svg" is a cropped and edited version of the Etterna logo. (https://beta.etternaonline.com)

 "osu.svg" is based on the osu! standard mode icon.
 See also: https://github.com/12beesinatrenchcoat/circle-scrobbler/tree/master/icons

 "kitsu.svg" is taken from the kitsu-web repo - it's their favicon.
-Not entirely sure if I'm allowed to use this one.(https://github.com/hummingbird-me/kitsu-web/blob/react/src/assets/favicon.svg)
+Not entirely sure if I'm allowed to use this one. (https://github.com/hummingbird-me/kitsu-web/blob/react/src/assets/favicon.svg)